 The Location Matters

 Is a condo a good investment in Toronto?
 The answer to this question partly depends on the location.
-To be on the safer side, it would be better to buy your condo unit in a neighborhood that people want to live in and have room for the property value to grow.
+To be on the safer side, it would be better to buy your condo unit in a neighbourhood that people want to live in and have room for the property value to grow.
 Areas that are without restaurants, cafes, schools, businesses, shopping districts, TTC services, and other conveniences are more likely to not perform well.

 Earlier on, I said yes to the question, “Is a condo a good investment in Toronto?”
 You clearly see why.
 Whether you are an existing homeowner, first-time buyer, retiree, or investor, you can never go wrong with a condo.
 Generally, they are a hot commodity in Toronto’s real estate market.
-Statistics and predictions all suggest that condos in Toronto are destined to be a profitable asset in the near future.
+Statistics and predictions all suggest that condos in Toronto are destined to be profitable assets in the near future.

-Your only challenge is making sure that you have narrowed it down to one that has more potential of turning out to be a great investment.
+Your only challenge is making sure that you have narrowed it down to one that has more potential to turn out to be a great investment.
 With the help of an experienced property management company, you can make this happen.